McDonald takes command of 436th Airlift Wing

-Col. William C. McDonald, 436th Airlift Wing commander, receives his first salute from a formation of Team Dover Airmen during the 436th AW Change of Command ceremony at Dover Air Force Base, Delaware, July 7, 2023.
-McDonald takes command following an assignment as the 89th AW vice commander at Joint Base Andrews, Maryland.
+Col. Matthew S. Husemann, 436th Airlift Wing commander, gives final remarks to Team Dover members, friends, family, guests, civic leaders and congressional delegates in attendance during the 436th AW Change of Command ceremony held at Dover Air Force Base, Delaware, July 7, 2023.
+Maj.
+Gen. Corey J. Martin, 18th Air Force commander, presided over the ceremony in which Husemann relinquished command to Col. William C. McDonald, who became the wing’s 37th commander.
 (U.S. Air Force photo by Roland Balik)

 |Date Taken: